dayo1/extended-dev-open-class/README.md

-# extended-dev-open-class
-## Git Commands Used:
+Git Commands Used:
-git pull: used to pull changes from upstream so that the master is up to date git init: used to create initial repo git status: compares the working directory, staging area and the current branch git add: add changes from working dirctory to staging area git commit: commit changes from staging area to the current branch git config: set or get configuration git log: show history of project commits
+git pull: used to pull changes from upstream so that the master is up to date git init: used to create initial repo git status: compares the working directory, staging area and the current branch git add: add changes from working directory to staging area git commit: commit changes from staging area to the current branch git config: set or get configuration git log: show history of project commits